Committed to providing real and lasting improvements in the lives of patients, today and well into the future.

-J. Edward Hartle, MD is chair of the Geisinger Medicine Institute.
-In this role, he is responsible for developing and maintaining a long-range, systemwide strategic plan for Geisinger as it relates to the Medicine Institute and its seven departments.
+J. Edward Hartle, MD, is interim chief medical officer for Geisinger Medical and chair of the Geisinger Medicine Institute.
+In this role, he is responsible for developing and maintaining a long-range, systemwide strategic plan for Geisinger as it relates to the Medicine Institute and its six departments.
 He is also responsible for quality of care, postgraduate training programs, research activities, clinical services and fiscal performance.

 Dr. Hartle received his bachelor’s degree in biology from the University of Pittsburgh and his medical degree from the Albert Einstein College of Medicine in New York.
 He completed his residency in internal medicine at Wilford Hall USAF Medical Center in San Antonio, Texas.
 He then served for four years as an internist/intensivist at Scott AFB Medical Center in Illinois before completing his nephrology fellowship at Duke University Medical Center in Durham, N.C.

 He joined Geisinger in 1995 and was director of the Nephrology Department from 2002 until 2014.
 He has also served as Geisinger’s medical director of transplantation as well as medical director of both the nephrolithiasis clinic and the systemwide Erythropoietin Stimulating Agent Program.